Top 8 Business Benefits of User Testing

 User testing, when conducted professionally, can provide an overwhelming insight into how real users actually interact (or attempt to interact) with your site.

-As I have experienced on both transactional and non-transactional websites, from SME’s to blue chip companies such as Littlewoods Shop Direct, the return on investment by carrying out user testing can be outstanding to a businesses online operation
+As I have experienced on both transactional and non-transactional websites, from SME’s to blue chip companies, the return on investment by carrying out user testing can be outstanding to a businesses online operation

 What if you have no budget for user testing?